GianMarcoOddo/bayesianVaR/README.md

-# Analysis of FAANG Stocks in Portfolio Context
+# FAANG Stocks Portfolio Risk Analysis

-FAANG is an acronym that represents some of the most prominent and high-performing technology companies listed on the American stock market: Facebook (now Meta Platforms), Apple, Amazon, Netflix, and Google (now Alphabet).
+## Introduction

-These businesses have been at the pioneering of technological innovation and have had a big impact on investment trends, consumer habits, and advancements in technology worldwide.
+Welcome to the FAANG Stocks Portfolio Risk Analysis repository.
+This project focuses on the analysis of the FAANG stocks—Meta Platforms (formerly Facebook), Apple, Amazon, Netflix, and Alphabet (formerly Google)—in a portfolio context.
+These companies are leaders in technological innovation and have a significant impact on global investment trends, consumer habits, and technological advancements.

-Their equities are popular for having a large market capitalization, excellent growth potential, and having a significant impact on the direction of the stock market as a whole.

-Because of their market power, volatility, and position in the tech-driven economy, an analysis of the FAANG stocks is particularly interesting, from a risk perspective.
+### Objectives

-This study examines how they behave together in a portfolio context, specifically assessing the potential effects of various variance-covariance matrix estimation techniques on the computation of the Value at Risk of an equally weighted portfolio formed each day for a two-year period.
+The primary objective of this study is to evaluate the risk associated with an equally weighted portfolio of FAANG stocks.
+We specifically examine how different variance-covariance matrix estimation techniques, including Bayesian statistics, influence the computation of Value at Risk (VaR) over a two-year period.

+### Key Features

+- **Data Collection**: Daily stock price data for each of the FAANG companies over the past two years.
+- **Portfolio Construction**: Creation of an equally weighted portfolio, rebalanced daily.
+- **Risk Assessment**: Analysis of portfolio risk using various variance-covariance matrix estimation techniques, with a focus on Bayesian statistics.
+- **Value at Risk (VaR)**: Computation of VaR to quantify the potential loss in portfolio value.

+### Why FAANG?

+FAANG stocks are known for their large market capitalizations, exceptional growth potential, and significant influence on the stock market.
+Understanding the risk associated with these stocks in a portfolio is crucial for investors and risk managers, given their market power, volatility, and role in the tech-driven economy.

+### Bayesian Statistics

+Bayesian statistics offers a probabilistic approach to inference, incorporating prior knowledge along with new data to update the probability of outcomes.
+This technique is particularly useful in the estimation of the variance-covariance matrix, providing more robust and informed risk assessments for the FAANG portfolio.